 Our work on the impact of COVID-19 within Black, Asian and minority ethnic communities

 It is clear that the COVID-19 pandemic and its consequences are having a disproportionate impact on Black, Asian and minority ethnic communities.
-We are funding research and innovation that is not only investigating the causes and impact but also bringing about solutions.
+UK Research and Innovation (UKRI) funded studies, for example ISARIC 4C, played a significant role in highlighting this issue, and we are funding research and innovation that is not only investigating the causes and impact but also bringing about solutions.

 Investigating higher mortality rates within minority ethnic groups